RiskWithTaylor/RiskWithTaylor/README.md

 # 👋 Hi, I'm Taylor Wilkerson
-### Future Actuarial Scientist & Quantitative Risk Analyst | Finance Undergrad | Purpose-Driven Data Enthusiast
+### Future Quantitative Risk Analyst and College Professor | Finance Undergrad | Purpose-Driven Data Enthusiast

 ---

 ## 🎯 About Me

-I'm a Finance undergraduate who’s pivoting toward a data-centered, forward-looking future in **Actuarial Science and Quantitative Risk Analysis**.
+I'm a Finance undergraduate who’s pivoting toward a data-centered, forward-looking future in **Financial Engineering and Academia**.
 Driven by a passion for solving complex problems where **finance, public policy, and data meet**, I’m building a strong foundation in **R programming, statistics, and risk modeling** — one project at a time.

-> 📌 Currently preparing for Georgia State University’s **M.S. in Actuarial Science and Quantitative Risk Analysis (Spring 2027 cohort)**.
+> 📌 Currently preparing for Georgia State University’s **M.S in Quantitative Risk Analysis (Spring 2027 cohort)**.

 ---